-For years I’ve been hustling and working like a mad woman without an actual plan in sight.
+For years I’ve been hustling and working like a mad woman without an actual productive workflow plan in sight.
 Crazy, right?

 A big turning point in my life and business was the opportunity to organize my work schedule.
 I wanted a productive work schedule, something that helped me get a lot of things done and could maximize the hours in my day.

 I wanted to own my time.
 Have designated working hours, time to cook with my girls, help them with homework, be present for their conversations and have time for date nights with my husband.
 Being present became my number #1 my goal, taking control of my schedule was the key to it.
 Growing a business with intention was my ultimate dream.

 That’s when I decided to play around and create a “work productivity” plan and strategy that covered all my needs and wants.
 For example; I usually wake up at 6:30-7:00 am and would end work by 3-4:00 pm.
 I have about nine hours to work with.

 This has to include time for breakfast, time to make shakes, lunch, walks (I do an active activity daily), time for a call with a client, creating content, taking stock images, editing my images, creating products, taking a course, time for traveling to a conference, and so on.

 NOW, not everything happens on the same day.
 I’ll be sharing with you other tips on staying on task with your work schedule.

 For now, I want you to write down what needs to get done for your business and start spreading it on a weekly and monthly basis.
 Then, take each day and arrange it according to the time you have allocated for work.
 Maybe it’s the time your kiddos are in school.
 That’s how my day mainly works.

 It’s time to move out of that rut and make things happen for you and the life you have always wanted.
 Let’s regroup on what needs to get done: